aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-effects/add-new-regular-layer/_index.md

 ## Introduction

-In this **aspose psd tutorial** you'll discover how to **export PSD to PNG** while also **creating a new regular layer** inside the same file.
+In this **aspose psd tutorial** you’ll discover how to **export PSD to PNG** while also **creating a new regular layer** inside the same file, **using an aspose temporary license** for development.
 Whether you need to generate web‑ready thumbnails, prepare assets for a design pipeline, or simply experiment with **psd image manipulation**, Aspose.PSD for Java gives you full programmatic control.
 We'll walk through every step—from loading the source file to saving both the updated PSD and a PNG copy—so you can start manipulating PSD layers right away.

 ## Quick Answers
 - **Can I export PSD to PNG with one call?** Yes, after adding layers you can call `save` with `PngOptions`.
 - **Do I need a license for development?** A temporary license works for testing; a full license is required for production.
 - **Which Java version is supported?** Aspose.PSD works with Java 8 and newer.
-- **Is layer positioning pixel‑based?** Yes, you set left, top, right, bottom coordinates in pixels.
+- **Is layer positioning pixel‑based?** Yes, you set left, top, right, bottom coordinates in pixels using the **set layer position** methods.
 - **Will the PNG retain layer transparency?** The PNG will contain the merged result of all visible layers.

+## Why use an aspose temporary license?

+An **aspose temporary license** lets you evaluate the full feature set of Aspose.PSD without any functional restrictions.
+It removes the evaluation watermark, unlocks all APIs—including the ability to **create new psd layer** objects—and lets you test your code in a production‑like environment before purchasing a permanent license.

 ## Prerequisites